ThingPulse/esp8266-oled-ssd1306/README.md

 ## Credits

-This library has initially been written by Daniel Eichhorn ([@squix78](https://github.com/squix78)).
-Many thanks go to Fabrice Weinberg ([@FWeinb](https://github.com/FWeinb)) for optimizing and refactoring many aspects of the library.
+This library has initially been written by [Daniel Eichhorn](https://github.com/squix78).
+Many thanks go to [Fabrice Weinberg](https://github.com/FWeinb) for optimizing and refactoring many aspects of the library.
 Also many thanks to the many committers who helped to add new features and who fixed many bugs.
-Mbed-OS support and other improvements were contributed by Helmut Tschemernjak ([@helmut64](https://github.com/helmut64)).
+Mbed-OS support and other improvements were contributed by [Helmut Tschemernjak](https://github.com/helmut64).

 The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.